 In the end we happened to work in a semi-public realm where actions are being organised by us but participation and self-initiation can also thrive.
 We realised, for us too, that this kind of work in the public is also stressful and because one is exposed and doesn’t work in a known manner, insecurities arise in the beginning.
 We think that a lot of people that will be part of the project and that don’t work on an institutional level feel the same kind of stage-fright.
 We tried to get this to a minimum but it will still be a part of the process.
 A community can really help in that situation because it automatically gives a certain legitimacy and thus this part isn’t such a problem anymore.
 We have realised though that when having a lot of people that we know around, there were automatically fewer pedestrians that approached us.
 Ultimately we realised that the project got more stagnant once we did the first few actions and tried to get more people involved and to let them have a part in the project.
 We realised that when one wants to work within and with a community that these processes really take a lot of time and that three months isn’t really enough.
 When proposing change to a situation that has been unchanged for a long time we couldn’t really work on a permanent level.
 At this point our, once seen as a weakness, aspect of working in a nomadic and temporary way came in handy as it allowed for quick feedback without anyone being directly confronted with the feeling that decisions have been made without them.

-The next step was to implement a functioning system and long-lasting documentation.
+The next step was to implement a functioning system of long-lasting documentation.
 We experimented with different possibilities such as maps, pictures and texts to record the actions that took place.
 The most important thing we learned from this was that a digital platform automatically leads to exclusion.
 We also found out that a localisation of all ideas is an important part of the discussion and that the proposals gain momentum with the concretisation.
 This combination of imagining one's own ideas and thinking about how to implement them was the most motivating aspect we could observe.
 Being able to implement these ideas, even if only temporarily, became the focus of our work and with our trailer we were able to create a tool that would make this possible.
-The cooperation with the GZ was a lucky coincidence for us, as it enables the “WerkStadt” to live on even after the bachelor thesis.
+The cooperation with the GZ was a lucky coincidence for us, as it enables the “WerkStadt” to live on even beyond the timespan of ourbachelor thesis.

 4.1 Contribution

+Introduction